Beacon Integrated Solutions - Beth Greenblatt energy advise to town of S. Hadley

 Mass Solar Loan Program Manual

 There are now five things which make PV solar a money and life saving idea.
 They are: the 30% federal tax credit, the 20-30% loan repayment from the Mass solar loan program for folks with incomes less than $80,240 and $66,866, the SREC payment (mine was $2,177 last year for a 5KW system last year), the end, or nearly so, of an electric bill and, most important, the step toward ending the Climate Change spiral.
-They are changing.
+They are always changing.